Commentary on the aggregated balance sheet of investment funds

 • Other investment is understood to mean funds invested in assets other than bonds and equity securities (especially deposits, loans and real estate).

-• The time series for investment fund statistics are available in the ARAD data series system.
+• The time series for investment fund statistics are available in the ARAD time series system.